 UV lights and indoor air quality

 UV lights are exactly what they sound like: lamps that emit high-frequency ultraviolet wavelengths.
 The UV radiation from these lights isn’t harmful for humans, but if installed correctly into an HVAC system it will have a devastating effect on one of the worst problems for indoor air: organic pollutants.
-For homes that have issues with mold spores, viruses, and harmful microbacteria, UV lights are an excellent solution to the problem.
+For homes that have issues with mold spores, viruses like COVID-19, and harmful microbacteria, UV lights are an excellent solution to the problem.

 The ultraviolet radiation from these lights disrupts cellular activity in biological pollutants.
 It strips away the nuclei of the cells and prevents them from reproducing.
 This effectively renders the pollutants inert and harmless.
 The UV lights can therefore clean out dangerous bacteria and mold spores from the air without placing any chemicals into the HVAC system that can also cause harm.